2020: The Year of Learning Less

 But for my buddy Jeff Zelaya, I made an exception.
 We spent about half an hour on a Google Hangout talking about copywriting, marketing and being self-employed.
 Fun times for everyone.
 Now I’d like to share the fun with you.

-You could check out the video on Jeff’s fantastic marketing blog, where he says some very nice things about me (check’s in the mail, Jeff).
-There’s also tons of other great content, including Hangouts with other smart people.
-But for simplicity’s sake, I’ll embed the video right here:
+You can check out the video below, where he says some very nice things about me (check’s in the mail, Jeff).

 Steve Lahey Picks My Brain About Stealth Selling and Copywriting